Carbohydrate diet protects the heart

 However, it is not only their diet that explains the good health of the Tsimane, but also their high level of exercise.
 In day-to-day field work, hunting, and other everyday activities, adults walk an average of 17,000 steps a day, compared to just 5,100 for the average American.

 Tsimane men spend up to seven hours a day gathering food, while women spend up to six hours a day on their feet.
-The Tsimane spend only about a tenth of their day sitting.
+The Tsimane spend only regarding a tenth of their day sitting.

 It is well known that exercise can even compensate for poor nutrition.
 The Tsimane researchers also say that those who are physically active can be much more flexible when it comes to eating.